-Our NEOs received grants of time-vesting RSUs in March 2015.
+Our NEOs received grants of time-vesting RSUs in March 2016.
 As in previous years, the Compensation Committee believes that the RSU grants, including the selection of a four-year vesting period, will positively impact retention and will effectively motivate management to focus on executing the existing long-term strategic plan designed to increase stockholder value.
 Unrelated to our long-term incentive program, our CEO was granted additional RSUs pursuant to certain negotiated terms of his employment agreement.
-All RSU grants that were made in 2015 to our NEOs are set out and described in the Summary Compensation Table on page 29 and the Grants of Plan-Based Awards Table on page 31.
+The 2016 grant to him was the final grant under those terms.
+All RSU grants that were made in 2016 to our NEOs are set out and described in the Summary Compensation Table on page 32 and the Grants of Plan-Based Awards Table on page 34.